The Peg Herbert Legacy Society

 Inadequate, outdated, or – worse – non-existent Wills can reduce an estate’s size through easily avoidable taxes.
 Many people do not realize the tremendous tax benefits when assets are left to charities, making more after-tax dollars available to your loved ones.

 Your estate, regardless of size, has the potential to make an enormous difference in Lesotho.
-By including Help Lesotho in your will, giving a gift from registered assets, or making a bequest through life insurance, you can leave a legacy for the children in Lesotho and for your own families.
+By including Help Lesotho in your Will, giving a gift from registered assets, or making a bequest through life insurance, you can leave a legacy for the children in Lesotho and for your own families.

 Including a charitable gift in your long-term financial planning helps you access tax benefits that ultimately benefit you and your estate/loved-ones, while enabling you to make a greater contribution to the world around you.

-After a 30-year career as a teacher, Sandra is now retired and spends her time traveling and volunteering for several local agencies.
-She firmly believes in Help Lesotho’s work.
-She knows that teaching the girls and boys of Lesotho about safe sex, HIV/AIDS and gender equity is essential to saving lives.
+She believes in Help Lesotho’s work, teaching the girls and boys of Lesotho about safe sex, HIV/AID, and gender equity because this knowledge is essential to saving lives.

 Ways to leave a legacy